-Kicker Candlestick Pattern guidelines
+Kicker Candlestick Pattern Guide (PDF)

 Kicker candlestick pattern is a price charting pattern for securities.
 It is detectable when there is a reversal in price throughout its distinct two-bar candlestick formation.
 Kicker patterns are common in the technical analysis world because they are considered predictors for changes in the direction of a price of an asset forecast.
 In this article, we are going to have a look at the interpretation of the bullish kicker candlestick pattern.
 We are also going to understand the way to trade this pattern with the aim to provide some inspiration for your trading.

-Kicker Patterns guide
+Kicker Patterns FAQ

 What is a kicker candlestick pattern?